ESG Reporting – What makes for a compelling report?

 Senior Advisor, ESG and Sustainability, based in London

-Peter works across the Leidar offices in Brussels and London.
-He has been involved in corporate responsibility and sustainability throughout a career that includes regulatory affairs, consultancy and finance.
+Peter heads up the sustainability reporting work for Leidar and works across the offices in Geneva, Brussels and London.
+He has been involved in sustainability throughout a career that includes regulatory affairs, management consultancy and finance.